shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Hold on!”
 Ersatzica yelled.
 “Lemilay, you ok?”

-“Yeah I’m just searching for something.
+“Yeah, I’m just searching for something.
 Go on ahead, scout the location.”
-Lemilay held out a rolled up sheet of paper.
+Lemilay held out a rolled-up sheet of paper.

 “I’m over here.”

-Lemilay moved the paper to be closer to Ersatzica’s voice.
+Lemilay moved the paper closer to Ersatzica’s voice.

 “Ok, got it.”